 The Agriculture Improvement Act of 2018 became public law on December 20, 2018.
-The act reauthorized SNAP through Federal Fiscal

-Year 2023.
-Provisions regarding the Supplemental Nutrition Assistance Program (SNAP) include:
+The act reauthorized SNAP through Federal Fiscal Year 2023.
+Provisions regarding SNAP included:

 - Made the option to provide a shelter deduction to homeless households in which all members are homeless individuals that are not receiving free shelter throughout the month and do not opt to claim an excess shelter deduction mandatory for all states.
 It indexed the current value of \$143 to inflation beginning in Fiscal Year (FY) 2019. - Changed benefit expungement due to inactivity from 12 to 9 months.